DENVER WEAPONS CHARGES LAWYER

 Denver weapons charges attorney

-Colorado has a no-tolerance attitude towards weapons charges.
+Colorado law has a no-tolerance attitude towards weapons charges.
 Some of these crimes could result in federal punishment, so defendants should never take a weapons charge lightly.
 Although weapons charges can mean a number of different crimes, each of them can remain on your criminal record and severely impair your ability to secure future employment, education, or housing.

-Even if a crime is not being committed, the mere possession of a firearm by a prior offender is a serious infraction in Colorado.
-A suspect commits “POWPO” when he or she knowingly uses, possesses, or carries a firearm, after being convicted for a felony (in any state).
+Even if a crime is not being committed, the mere possession of a firearm by a prior offender is a serious infraction under Colorado law.
+A suspect commits “POWPO” when he or she knowingly uses, possesses, or carries a firearm illegally, after being convicted for a felony (in any state).
 These charges are often brought in conjunction with charges like robbery or drug trafficking.
 Many weapons charges require mandatory prison time upon conviction.
-If you face weapons charges in the Denver area, you have the right to remain silent.
-Remain polite, but don’t answer any questions until you can speak with a good Denver weapons charges attorney.
-You’re going to need help right away from an experienced Denver-area Denver weapons charges attorney like Daniel M. Murphy.

-In Colorado, these crimes are considered weapons charges: possession of a weapon by a previous offender, assault with a deadly weapon, enhancement of a deadly weapon, unlawful purchase of a firearm, illegal discharge of a firearm, and carrying a handgun without a permit.
+In Colorado, these crimes are considered weapons charges: unlawful possession of a weapon by a previous offender, assault with a deadly weapon, enhancement of a deadly weapon, unlawful purchase of a firearm, illegal discharge of a firearm, and carrying a handgun without a permit.

 COLORADO CONCEALED LAW